makersacademy/takeaway-challenge/README.md

 ## Challenge status
 Initial review of user stories completed, notes made on types of objects to create.
+Written code & tests for first user story re reading menu.
+Written code within takeaway class to add ordered items to order, tested within RSpec.

 ## Steps to finish challenge
 *update last, showing what you would do next to complete challenge*
+* consider limiting user to ordering items from menu.
+Not explicitly requested, but seems logical to include.

 ## User Stories & task planning